News and insights News I-REC Good Practice – purchasing renewable energy outside Europe and North America

 When should corporates choose I-REC as their renewable energy solution?

-The International REC Standard is complimentary and not competitive – meaning it will only be available in countries where there is no other market-based tracking system.
-Two good examples are Japan and Australia, they have their own national tracking system, so I-RECs will not be used in these countries.
+The International REC Standard is complementary and not competitive – meaning it is only available in countries where there is no other market-based tracking system.
+Two good examples are Japan and Australia, which have their own national tracking system.
+I-RECs will not be used in these countries.

 Where are I-RECs available?